-Pursuant to the Patient Protection and Affordable Care Act (“ACA”), health insurance exchanges must be established in all states by January 1, 2014.
-These exchanges may be operated by the state, the federal government, or a partnership of both.
-The exchanges will allow individuals and small businesses to buy health care coverage from a variety of carriers in one place and will provide access to subsidies for eligible individuals.
-Because each state exchange is being developed separately from the others, the state exchanges are at varying degrees of readiness.
-It is unclear whether all the exchanges will be fully operational by the deadline.
+Pursuant to the Patient Protection and Affordable Care Act (“ACA”), health insurance exchanges were to be established in all states by January 1, 2014.
+These exchanges are operated by the state, the federal government, or a partnership of both.
+The exchanges allow individuals and small businesses to buy health care coverage from a variety of carriers in one place and provide access to subsidies for eligible individuals.
+Each state exchange was developed separately from the others.

-State and federal health insurance exchanges are eventually expected to add approximately 30 million currently uninsured persons to the health insurance market.
+State and federal health insurance exchanges were expected to add approximately 30 million currently uninsured persons to the health insurance market.

-As the new health insurance exchanges are implemented, health care providers and managed care organizations must stay up to date on the related federal and state law developments to understand how the exchanges will affect them.
+Health care providers and managed care organizations must stay up to date on the related federal and state law developments to understand how the exchanges affect them.

 Qualified Health Plans